 |Though he'd been contributing many covers to DC, he didn't draw his first Hawkman cover until four months into his run.
 The wings look more like fur than feathers, but the Alex Raymond style is quite apparent.|

 |Pretty quickly, Hawkman became the co-star of Flash Comics, featuring on |

 Shelly Moldoff was one of DC's principle artists until 1944, when he was called up for military service.
 By the time he returned to civilian life in 1946, his mentor/sponsor had departed DC and set up Educational Comics.
 So Moldoff rejoined his old boss and created Moon Girl, with DC stalwart Gardner Fox.

 |Sheldon Moldoff created Moon Girl for Max Gaines at EC Comics.
 The first couple of issues featured covers by Johnny Craig, even though all the interior art was by Moldoff.
 This one is the first by Moldoff.|

-A couple of years later, after jobbing for companies like Fawcett and Standard, Moldoff joined the Batman team at DC, ghosting for Bob Kane on both the Batman comics and Detective.
-In fact Moldoff defined the look and style of the Batman titles during the 1950s, creating Batwoman, Bat-Mite and Ace the Bat Hound.
+A couple of years later, after jobbing for companies like Fawcett and Standard, Moldoff joined the Batman team at DC, ghosting in Bob Kane's style on both the Batman comics and Detective.
+In fact, it was Moldoff's art that defined the look of the Batman titles during the 1950s, creating Batwoman, Bat-Mite and Ace the Bat Hound.